benjaminjellis/wordle-solver/README.md

 ## Deployment

-This repo uses the [serverless framework](https://www.serverless.com/) to deploy the crate as a serverless application / lambda function.
+This repo uses the [serverless framework](https://www.serverless.com/) to deploy the crate as a HTTP Rest API using AWS' API Gateway to route requests to a Lambda function

 This can be done using the following commands (provided you have your AWS credentials configured correctly):